thriveweb/sailinginparadise/content/pages/contact.md

 ### HOW TO FIND THE BOATS AT THE MARINA

-Al l vessels are berthed at Marina Mirage C Arm.
+All vessels are berthed at Marina Mirage C Arm.

 Please find a map below of the current vessel locations.
-(Logo & white arrows on map)

 ![]()